Right choice for New Car Service

 If you already own a new car or are thinking of purchasing one, make sure you clearly understand where your statutory rights begin and end

-Make sure you are aware of the variances between extended, statutory and manufacturer warranties to avoid making the wrong selection when it comes to servicing your new car.
-You are automatically covered by a statutory warranty, also known as a Consumer Guarantee, under Australian Consumer Law (ACL) and this statutory protection can never be overruled by manufacturer or express warranties (which are offered by the car maker and car dealer respectively).
+Make sure you are aware of the distinction between extended, statutory and manufacturer warranties to avoid making the wrong choices when it comes to servicing your new car.
+You are automatically covered by a statutory warranty, also known as a Consumer Guarantee, under Australian Consumer Law (ACL) and this statutory protection can never be invalidated by manufacturer or express warranties (which are offered by the car maker and car dealer respectively).

 A lack of disclosure requirements on car dealers at the point of sale regarding these contracts can easily lead the consumer into making a choice to be bound by a long term contract without access to all of the details needed to make a properly informed decision.

-So look out for new car dealers who try to push the incorporation of “express” or “extended” warranties, often for free, when purchasing your new vehicle..
-More often than not these ‘additional’ warranties may include quite comprehensive restrictions or provisions, and are not always what they are cracked up to be.
-Many times these warranties provide barely any additional benefits which exceed the consumer’s basic statutory rights and can tie the unwary buyer into a long term agreement with a particular new car dealership.
+So when selling you your new car, be on guard for new car dealers who may try to work in “express” or “extended” warranties, often for free.
+Most of the time these ‘added’ warranties may include quite specific restrictions or provisions, and are not always easily understandable.
+Many times these special offers provide hardly any additional benefits beyond the consumer’s basic statutory rights and can tie the unwary buyer into a long term agreement with a specific new car dealership.

-Such warranties are very unlikely to make much mention of the potential negative aspects involved with taking a new car back to the dealer for service or repair.
-This includes possible increased travel times to get your car serviced or extra waiting times due to fewer available service locations or mechanics.
+Such special offers are very unlikely to point out the potential negative aspects involved with taking a new car back to the dealer for service or repair.
+This includes to get your car serviced or longer waiting times due to fewer available service locations or mechanics.

 New Car Service FAQ's